RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Toby/Toby - notes.md

 title: Toby - Notes for Club Leaders
 language: en-GB
 embeds: "*.png"
-materials: ["*sb2"]
+materials: ["*.sb2"]
 ...

 #Introduction:
 In this project, we are going to create a simple game in which Toby the dog has to collect 5 cheese-puffs bowls to win, whilst preventing balls from falling on the floor.
-If Toby drops more than 2 balls, the game is over…
+If Toby drops more than 2 balls, the game is over.

 #Resources
 For this project, Scratch 2 should be used.
 Scratch 2 can either be used <a href="http://scratch.mit.edu/projects/editor/">online</a> or <a href="http://scratch.mit.edu/scratch2download/">offline</a>.